ApexRMS/wisdm/docs/_scenarios/section5.md

 </div>

 ### **Consider Squared Terms**
-Determines whether the GLM should consider relationships between the predictors and the response in a non-linear relationship by squaring the predictor values ("Yes").
+Determines whether the GLM should consider relationships between the predictors and the response in a non-linear relationship by squaring the predictor values.

 <div class=indentation>
     <i>Default:</i> No.
 </div>

 ### **Consider Interactions**
-Determines whether the GLM should take into account interactions among covariates during the modeling process ("Yes").
+Determines whether the GLM should take into account interactions among covariates during the modeling process.

 <div class=indentation>
     <i>Default:</i> No.